 An American tradition

-Ten years ago most British schools didn’t have school proms.
+Not long ago most British schools didn’t have school proms.
 They probably had a simple school disco at the end of term.
-Now more than 85% of schools in Britain have a prom.
-The modern British school prom is not popular with some parents of teenagers.
-Many adults see the prom is an import from the USA.
+Now, more than 85 per cent of schools in Britain have a prom.
+However, the modern British school prom is not popular with some parents of teenagers.
+Many adults see the prom as an import from the USA.
 They say that American TV programmes and films such as ‘High School Musical’ have a big influence on their kids.

 Do you have a disco, party or prom at your school?
 What do you do to celebrate finishing school?